blurrycontour/zuul-gerrit/doc/source/operation.rst

 =========

-You can run any zuul process with the **-f** option to make it not daemonize.
-It's a good idea at first to confirm there's no issues with your configuration.
+You can run any zuul process with the **-f** option to make it not daemonize and stay in the foreground, logging to your terminal.
+It's a good idea at first to check for issues with your configuration.
+There's also a **-d** option to engage verbose debug logging, but be careful in busy deployments as this can generate very large logs.

 To start, simply run::